lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

 ++++++++++++++++++++++++++++++++++++++++++++++

-The :py:func:`~aiida_lsmo.workchains.sim_annealing.SimAnnealingWorkChain` work chain allows to find the minimum configuration a number of gas molecules, in the pore volume of a framework.
+The :py:func:`~aiida_lsmo.workchains.sim_annealing.SimAnnealingWorkChain` work chain is designed to find the minimum energy configuration for a given number of gas molecules in the pores of a framework.
-It runs several NVT simulations in RASPA at decreasing temperature to make the system move to its global minimum (simulated annealing), and it finally performs a minimization for the final fine tuning of the optimum position.
+It runs several NVT Monte-Carlo simulations in RASPA at decreasing temperature in order to let the system move to its global minimum (simulated annealing), and then performs a geometry optimization for the final fine tuning of the adsorbate position(s).

 .. aiida-workchain:: SimAnnealingWorkChain
     :module: aiida_lsmo.workchains